ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 module Stratus = Stratus
 ```

-Here is how this makes sense of these module definitions:
+Here is how to make sense of these module definitions:
 - On the left-hand side, `module Cumulus` means module `Wmo` contains a submodule named `Cumulus`.
 - On the right-hand side, `Cumulus` refers to the module defined in the files `lib/cumulus.ml` and `lib/cumulus.mli`.